jerbarnes/semeval22_structured_sentiment/README.md

 ## Subtasks
 ### Monolingual
 This track assumes that you train and test on the same language.
 Participants will need to submit results for seven datasets in five languages.
-The evaluation will report the [Sentiment F<sub>1</sub>](https://arxiv.org/abs/2105.14504) for each dataset, as well as the average of all 7.
-The winning submission will be the one that has the highest average Sentiment F<sub>1</sub>.

  The datasets can be found in the [data](./data) directory.